 Keeping momentum in spiritual practice is so important that Open Dharma tries to offer as much continuity of support as possible, despite limited resources.
 Tragically, it is common practice to attend occasional intensive retreats, with decreasing enthusiasm for tending the garden of spiritual life after retreat.
 Often we think that we “should” be able to keep the garden flourishing, no matter what desert-like circumstances we live in.
 And when the garden dries up, we blame ourselves, our techniques, our parents, or our facilitators.
 It is as if a gardener blames the trees, the watering hose, herself or himself, and the earth for the fact that not enough water was given.
 We urgently need to surround ourselves with enough spiritual culture to help us grow the garden to fruition—to remind us to irrigate if it has not rained.

 Open Dharma teachers regularly offer loosely structured teachings between retreats.
 In Lucknow, India, Open Dharma has occasionally offered open retreats, a Jin Shin Jyutsu retreat, yoga classes, and facilitated group discussions.
-Jaya and Gemma offer several spaces for ongoing self-retreat at Dharmaloca in Catalonia, Spain.
-In either case, participants may request interviews with the teachers.
+Participants may request interviews with the teachers.

 All teachers intend to offer live teachings via internet in the near future.